Why read to small children

 - By age two, they have better language skills, know more words, and have better memory, listening, and logic skills.

 - By kindergarten, they're twice as likely to score in the top 25% of their class in reading as kids who are read to less than three times a week.

 Research shows that the best thing parents can do to ensure their child has good reading skills is to keep age-appropriate books in their home.
 That's why we offer 1,000 Books Before Kindergarten.

 1,000 Books Before Kindergarten: Getting Started

 This reading program is specially designed for children from birth to age 5.
 We invite families and caregivers to experience the joy of reading together.
-The first step is to visit the Youth Services Desk to register.
-You will receive everything you need to start this reading adventure, and a book for your child to keep.
+You’ll need a Carol Stream Public Library card to register for the program.
+(Do you live in unincorporated Carol Stream?
+Please speak with a Youth Services Librarian.)

 The Library thanks our local schools for their enthusiastic support of this program as well as Dr. Lawrence A. DuBose, whose generous donation made the development of this program possible.